 - Ease muscle pain via immersion in warm water.

-Some spinal conditions, such as herniated discs, arthritis of the spine, degenerative disc disease, and spondylolisthesis, respond well to exercise – yet the pain from these conditions usually severely limits the patient’s movement.
-Aquatic therapy is a nonsurgical, zero-impact, less painful way to promote healing of these injuries through physical therapy.
+Some spinal conditions, such as herniated discs, arthritis of the spine, degenerative disc disease and spondylolisthesis, respond well to exercise – yet the pain from these conditions usually severely limits the patient’s movement.
+Aquatic therapy is a non-surgical, zero-impact, less painful method for promoting healing of these injuries through physical therapy.

-If conservative therapy programs like aquatic therapy do not relieve your back pain, contact Laser Spine Institute to learn how our endoscopic procedures may help you recover your health without highly invasive open spinal surgery.
+If conservative therapy programs like aquatic therapy do not relieve your back pain, contact Laser Spine Institute to learn how our minimally invasive procedures may help you recover your health without the need for highly invasive traditional open spinal surgery.